 In order to demonstrate how you can read logs with CMtrace SCCM Log Viewer, I will be selecting a random log file on my device.

 – Right-click on the log file and select open with.

-As you can see below, CMTrace can help viewing the LOGs by nicely outputing the information as shown below.
+As you can see below, CMTrace can help view the LOGs by nicely outputting the information as shown below.
 When reading the logs, the application might show you red and yellow lines.

-– Note: Most times, this does not represent real issues as shown below.
-It is worth noting that the “CMTrace” marks lines with words “Error” / “Failed” in it with
+Note Most times, this does not represent real issues as shown below.
+It is worth noting that the “CMTrace” marks lines with the words “Error” / “Failed” in it with

 red color and for